jethome-iot/litepb/replit.md

 # Replit Configuration for LitePB

 ## Overview
-LitePB is a lightweight Protocol Buffer serialization and RPC framework for embedded systems.
-It provides a C++ implementation for encoding/decoding Protocol Buffer messages with wire format compatibility with standard Protocol Buffers, enabling interoperability across platforms.
+LitePB is a lightweight C++ Protocol Buffer serialization and RPC framework designed for embedded systems.
+It offers wire format compatibility with standard Protocol Buffers, ensuring interoperability across different platforms.
+The project aims to provide a robust, efficient solution for message serialization and remote procedure calls in resource-constrained environments.

 ## User Preferences
 Communication style: Simple, everyday language